Boy in viral hug photo missing after family SUV plunges off cliff

 Neighbors told The Oregonian that Devonte would come asking for food and said his parents withheld it as punishment.

-Neighbor Bruce DeKalb told the AP that one of the girls rang their doorbell early in the morning last year asking for help and claiming she had been abused.

-A former neighbor, Bill Groener, said he was struck by how isolated the kids were kept, and told The Oregonian he felt "guilty he never called (children's) services."
+A former neighbor, Bill Groener, said he was struck by how isolated the kids were kept, and told The Oregonian that he felt guilty for neglecting to call child welfare authorities.

+In 2010, while living in Minnesota, Sarah Hart pleaded guilty to a misdemeanor domestic assault charge in connection to one of the daughters, Abigail, court records show.
+The girl, then 6, told a teacher that she had "owies" on her body and "Mom hit me," the complaint said.

+Hart served a year's probation without incident, according to Douglas County court records.
+She told police that they normally don't use spanking as a disciplinary measure but had been using it to deal with the girl's behavior, and told police she let her anger get out of control, according to a police report.

-According to the newspaper, child protective services had tried to visit the family on Friday, but no one answered the door.
-Cowlitz County Child Protective Services did not immediately return calls for comment from NBC News.
+A representative in Cowlitz County tried to visit the family's home Friday, but no one answered the door, she added.

+It's unclear when exactly the family set off on their road trip.

-Lomax told The Oregonian there was no sign that anything was amiss all these years.
-To her, the trip to California was probably just another one of their adventures.
+Lomax told The Oregonian that there was no sign that anything was amiss all these years.
+To her, the trek to California was probably just another one of their adventures.

 The Harts "loved their kids more than anything else," she said.